Seville Cathedral: North façade

 The Door of the Conception (1895–1927, Puerta de la Concepción) opens onto the Court of the Oranges (Patio de los Naranjos) and is kept closed except on festival days.
 It was designed by Demetrio de los Rios and finished by Adolfo Fernandez Casanova in 1895.
 It was built in the Gothic style to harmonize with the rest of the building.

 The Door of the Lizard (Puerta del Lagarto) leads from the Court of the Oranges; it is named for the stuffed crocodile hanging from the ceiling.

 The Door of the Sanctuary (Puerta del Sagrario) provides access to the sanctuary.
 Designed by Pedro Sanchez Falconete in the last third of the 17th century, it is framed by Corinthian columns with a sculpture on top representing King Ferdinand III of Castile next to the Saints Isidore, Leander, Justa and Rufina.

 Door of Forgiveness (Puerta del Perdón) gives access to the Patio de los Naranjos (Patio of the Oranges) from Calle Alemanes and therefore is not really a door of the cathedral.
 It belonged to the ancient mosque and retains its horseshoe arch shape from that time.
 In the early 16th century it was adorned with terracotta sculptures by the sculptor Miguel Perrin, highlighting the great relief of the Purification on the entrance arch.
 The plaster ornaments were made by Bartolomé López.

 East façade

 The Door of Sticks or the Adoration of the Magi (Puerta de Palos or Puerta de la Adoración de los Magos) decorated with sculptures by Lope Marin in 1548, has a relief of the Adoration of the Magi at the top, executed by Miguel Perrin in 1520.
 The name "Palos" or "Sticks" is due to the wooden railing which separates that area from the rest of the building.

 Door of the Bells (Puerta de las Campanillas) was so named because at the time of its construction the bells to call the workers were rung there.
 The Renaissance sculptures and the relief on the tympanum representing Christ's Entry into Jerusalem were made by Lope Marin in 1548.

-Main Door or Door of Assumption.